 Cooking Guidance

-• Don't reheat food more than once.
+Don't reheat food more than once.

-• When reheating, take extra care your food is heated all the way through.
+When reheating, take extra care to ensure your food is heated thoroughly.

 Cooking meat